Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 being $\bar{u}_F$ the unconstrained velocity generated by the model.
 As we treat each velocity component uncoupled, this limiter is applied independently to each component.

 We apply this constraint in the prediction stage once the model is trained in an unconstrained way.
 Otherwise, the generalization in the surroundings of the column deteriorates.
 A correct selection of $\lambda$ is crucial since, in case of underestimating or overestimating this parameter, we will not be correcting enough the solution or spoiling the neural network's prediction, respectively.
 We set $\lambda=0.3$ experimentally using the training data once the neural network is completely trained.
+Besides, we employ the same mesh description as OpenFOAM, so we can easily filter and detect boundary patches.